neondatabase/website/content/docs/manage/endpoints.md

                             |---- database (mydb)
 ```

-Neon supports both read-write and read-only compute endpoints.
-Read-only compute endpoints are also referred to as [Read replicas](/docs/introduction/read-replicas).
-A branch can have a single read-write compute endpoint but supports multiple read-only compute endpoints.
+Neon supports both read-write and [read replica](/docs/introduction/read-replicas) compute endpoints.
+A branch can have a single read-write compute endpoint but supports multiple read replica compute endpoints.

 Tier limits define resources (vCPUs and RAM) available to a compute endpoint.
 The [Neon Free Tier](/docs/introduction/plans#free-tier) provides a shared vCPU and up to 1 GB of RAM per compute endpoint.
 Paid plans support larger compute sizes and autoscaling.